mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 impact damage will be 1D for those that have bounced off something and 2D for direct impact.

-This rule can be used to resolve unusual indirect- fire situations.
+This rule can be used to resolve unusual indirect-fire situations.
 For example, a Traveller is in a tricky hostage situation and cannot get a clean shot at an enemy.
 Their solution is to yell 'grenade' and throw an actual grenade but without pulling the pin, bouncing